yavuzogurlu/yavuzogurlu/README.md

-- 👋 Hi, I’m @yavuzogurlu
+- 👋 Hi, I’m @yavuzogurlu, A passionate Junior Software Developer from Turkey
-- 👀 I’m interested in Javascript, React, React Native
+- 👀 I’m interested in Javascript, React, React Native, Cyber Security, Network Engineering
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript nad React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Design, App Development
 - 📫 How to reach me : yavuz.ogurlu@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns:
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 yavuzogurlu/yavuzogurlu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.